presskit.pdf (text only, 0.2mb)

 ___ Agathe and Tomi are friendly, passionate and dedicated designers who give international lectures, judge, art direct, consult, design, curate, exhibit, contribute to books and magazines, conceive, compile, edit and write their own books, run workshops, and also develop design products for the studio's sister company Stereohype.
 Stereohype.com was launched in 2004 as an international platform for both emerging and established talents and is a graphic art label with online boutique.

-___ The two have also released widely-acclaimed, self-initiated and award-winning projects such as Trans-form magazine and the popular online sound collection project bzzzpeek.com that was also exhibited in New York's Museum of Modern Art (MoMA) in 2011.
+___ The two have also released widely-acclaimed, self-initiated and award-winning projects such as Trans-form magazine and the popular online sound collection project bzzzpeek.com that was also exhibited in New York's Museum of Modern Art (MoMA).

-___ The experienced duo often judge competitions and award schemes, including YCN, FITC, D&AD and Selected.
-FL@33 also lectures at international design conferences and colleges such as Grafik's Letterform Live: Fashion conference (2016), ECV Lille residency with workshop and lecture, France (2016), High Noon Special, Darmstadt, Germany (2013), MICA design residency with lecture and workshop in Baltimore, MD, USA (2013), CPH:typo*12 conference in Copenhagen, Denmark (2012) and Selected A – Graphic Design from Europe in Barcelona, Spain (2010).
+___ The experienced duo often judge international competitions and award schemes including STBBDC, YCN, FITC, D&AD and Selected.
+Jury panel work also included final year design master class diplomas at ECV France.
+FL@33 also lectures at international design conferences and colleges such as Limelight Night: Crossing Disciplines, House of Illustration, UK, ECV Lille and ECV Bordeaux design residencies with master class workshops and lectures, France, Grafik's Letterform Live: Fashion conference, UK, High Noon Special, Darmstadt, Germany, MICA design residency with lecture and workshop in Baltimore, MD, USA, CPH:typo*12 conference in Copenhagen, Denmark and Selected A – Graphic Design from Europe conference and jury in Barcelona, Spain.

 ___ A FL@33 monograph was published in 2005 as part of the bilingual (English and French) design&designer book series by Pyramyd Editions.

-___ Three other books conceived, compiled, written, edited and designed by FL@33 have been published by Laurence King: Postcard appeared in 2008, followed by Made & Sold: Toys, T-shirts, Prints, Zines and Other Stuff in 2009 and more recently The 3D Type Book in 2011.
+___ Three other books conceived, compiled, written, edited and designed by FL@33 have been published by Laurence King: Postcard appeared in 2008, Made & Sold: Toys, T-shirts, Prints, Zines and Other Stuff in 2009, followed by The 3D Type Book in 2011.
 Postcard was also translated into French (Cartes Postales, Pyramyd Editions), German (Postcard: Postkarten-Design heute, DuMont Buchverlag) and Spanish (Postales: Diseño por correo, Gustavo Gili).

 ___ The name FL@33 stems from the studio's first headquarters when they were still located in Notting Hill – a flat, yes, you guessed it – number 33.
-Since 2005 the duo are based in Clerkenwell.
+In 2005 the duo moved to London's Clerkenwell area where they developed a stunning property for many years that was also family home and studio.
+In 2020 they succesfully sold the house.
+Since the lockdown summer of 2020 Agathe and Tomi live and work in the heart of Islington in London where they enjoy their beautiful large garden.

-___ They always try to keep their guideline 'Power of 3' in mind – an equal balance between intellect, skill and emotion – based on a philosophy they first heard about at the RCA.
+___ They always try to keep their guideline 'Power of 3' in mind – an equal balance between intellect, skill and emotion – based on a philosophy they first heard about at the RCA – and that also forms part of the regular workshop Tomi runs.

 Please find articles, profiles and interviews in our Press archive.
 For a complete list of publications please click here or download our presskit.pdf.